 So Is London Safe for Solo Female Travellers?

 Yes- London is safe for solo female travellers.
 Actually London is considered reasonably safe for travellers of any gender and identity.
 Generally speaking, and has been our experience, London and the UK is a fairly safe nation to visit.
 Like any major metropolitan city London certainly does have her issues.
-There’s a lot of transient people, just like us, in the city.
+There’s a lot of transient people, just like us solo travellers, in this city.
 With an estimated 1,500 hotels, countless Air BnB’s and more hostels then we can throw a scone at it’s easy to see how London attracts travellers of all shapes, sizes, genders.

 The public transport in London runs well, is relatively clean and easy to take.
 If you’re like me and stay in the central city area then you can easily walk around town.
 The street signs even advise you how long a walk it is between areas.
 On my last adventure in London I walked around 15-20kms a day according to my fitness tracker.
 With occasion bus rides and trains (tube).
 In all honesty I found the stairs up and down the tube to be a pain in the backside.
-At peak hour it was near impossible to get into the tube station and unless you need to travel far it’s actually faster going by your own two feet.
+At peak hour it was near impossible to get into the tube station and unless you need to travel far it’s actually faster going by your own feet.

 In all seriousness walking in London is a lot of fun.
 Especially if you take the time to go check out Borough Market.
 A delicious diversion from the hustle and bustle of London.
-One of my favourite places to get coffee.
+The Borough Market is by far one of my favourite places to get coffee in all of London.
+Th

 Anytime you can pillow fortress you should but in relation to accommodation in London there’s a lot of choices.
 It will really depend on your budget.
 London at any level isn’t cheap.
 Choose a place that is close to a tube station, especially if you are flying in/out of Heathrow or Gatwick Airports.